Polynomials of the Askey Scheme as Clebsch-Gordan Coefficients: General approach

 \section{General approach}

-In this section, the elements $E,F,H$ generate an algebra $\mathcal{A}$ given with a class of infinite-dimensional representations $V_\lambda$ indexed by a complex number $\lambda$ (they will be lowest-weight Verma modules).
-The vectors of a basis of $V_\lambda$ is denoted $\{|\lambda,n\rangle\,|\, n=0,1,\dots\}$ and we postulate the action of the generators as:
+In this section, the elements $E$, $F$, $H$ generate an algebra $\mathcal{A}$ given with a~class of infinite-dimensional representations $V_\lambda$ indexed by a~complex number $\lambda$ (they will be lowest-weight Verma modules).
+The vectors of a~basis of $V_\lambda$ is denoted $\{|\lambda,n\rangle | n=0,1,\dots\}$ and we postulate the action of the generators as

 The coefficients for the action of $E$ have been chosen equal to $1$ without loss of generality since we have the freedom in the normalization of the vectors $|\lambda,n\rangle$, whereas the coefficients $\phi(\lambda,n)$ in the action of $F$ are to be determined and will define the algebra $\mathcal{A}$.
-Note that for now, the action of the generators ensure the relations:
+Note that for now, the action of the generators ensure the relations $[H,E]=2E$, $ [H,F]=-2F$.
 Only the commutator of $E$ and $F$ remains to be determined.
-In all examples below, we will find that this commutator is a constant (the oscillator algebra) or linear in $H$ (the Lie algebra $sl_2$), or a $q$-deformations of these two situations.
+In all examples below, we will find that this commutator is a~constant (the oscillator algebra) or linear in $H$ (the Lie algebra $\mathfrak{sl}_2$), or a~$q$-deformations of these two situations.